HypnoticSiege/fivem-playtime-bot/README.md

 ## How to Host

 You can host this bot yourself on a VPS if your FiveM server is already on one.
 Yet if you are using providers who don't allow you to run anything other than the FiveM Server, you will need to purchase seperate Discord Bot Hosting which does not cost much.
 I personally recommend [Snowside Hosting](https://hypnoticsiege.net/hosting), where you can get bot hosting for very cheap.
-(Use code FAXES or HYPERZ for 25% off!)